-Q: Why has NPPD restarted its electric transmission line project to provide electric energy for TransCanada’s Keystone XL crude oil pipeline?
+Q: Why has NPPD placed on ‘hold’ its electric transmission line project to provide electric energy for TransCanada’s Keystone XL crude oil pipeline?

 A: In July 2013, TransCanada asked NPPD and those of our wholesale customers who may be impacted to restart the process to site, design and build the necessary 115,000-volt electric transmission line facilities to serve TransCanada’s proposed Keystone XL oil pipeline.
-NPPD’s transmission line project had been placed on hold for approximately two years as TransCanada re-routed its pipeline through Nebraska.
-Although TransCanada is still awaiting a Presidential Permit from the U.S. State Department, they have requested NPPD to progress with line routing and long lead-time activities so a proposed electric transmission line in-service date of June 2015 can be met.
+Earlier NPPD’s transmission line project had been placed on hold for approximately two years as TransCanada re-routed its pipeline through Nebraska.
+NPPD has placed this project on hold pending TransCanada’s receiving a presidential permit from the U.S. Department of State.

 It should be noted that before halting its transmission line project preparations in 2011, also at TransCanada’s request, NPPD had done considerable work on the project, including line routing open houses and a public hearing.
 Those costs will be recovered via the new contract executed in September.
 (See contracts below)